Dosx001/mouselessV2/README.md

 ### mouseless Randomly Stops Working

-This has been fixed with the reomval of On and Off Switch feature. mouselessV2 can still be turn on and off in the about:addons settings.
+This has been fixed with the reomval of On and Off Switch feature. mouselessV2 can still be turn on and off in the about:addons settings page.

 ### Presets